Gender & Sexuality Studies Major & Minor

 Stonehill's Gender & Sexuality Studies program uses gender as a lens to promote critical thinking and scholarly development from an interdisciplinary perspective.

 Gender & Sexuality Studies is an interdisciplinary field that combines the social sciences and humanities in order to examine how and why gender matters in our lives and in our world.
 Informed by feminist and queer theoretical perspectives, it explores the differences within and between men and women and the construction of those differences within gendered systems of oppression.

 Unlike similar programs elsewhere, where institutional dogma might muzzle debate, Stonehill College is welcoming to those who bring diverse opinions and viewpoints to the discussion.

-Students in the Gender & Sexuality Studies major will learn the critical thinking and analytical skills necessary to enter the job market or pursue graduate study in a variety of fields including women’s studies, sociology, English and history.
+Students in the Gender & Sexuality Studies major will learn the critical thinking and analytical skills necessary to enter the job market or pursue graduate study in a variety of fields including women’s studies, sociology, psychology, English and history.

 You will be able to develop expertise through directed studies and gain practical experience through internships, both of which will help you develop your career path.

 - Customizable program to meet individual interests and needs